For more information about the author, click to view their website: Seniors Blue Book Greater Dallas

 One approach to supporting individuals with dementia is to meet them where they are at.
 This means that care providers should strive to understand the individual's unique perspective, experiences, and needs.
 This approach can help to reduce frustration, confusion, and anxiety and promote a sense of well-being and connectedness.

 To meet individuals with dementia where they are at, care providers can use a range of strategies.
-One of these strategies is the Mirroring technique.
-Learning the Mirroring technique can ultimately improve the quality of life for individuals with dementia and their caregivers.
+One of these strategies is the "Yes and..." technique.
+Learning the "Yes and..." technique can ultimately improve the quality of life for individuals with dementia and their caregivers.

-Example of how the mirroring technique can be used with someone with advanced dementia:
+Example of using the "yes and" technique with someone with advanced dementia:

 Read all of the articles in this six-part series on Dementia: Improving Communication with Improv